 Lacrosse Burly Air Grip Foam Insulated

 Another excellent rubber hunting boot is the Lacrosse Burly boot with Air Grips.
-These boots are foam insulated and provide a little more warmth than the Grange boots.
-These boots are a little heavier than the Grange boots because of the added insulation however, they are great boots for someone hunting in slightly colder conditions.
+These boots are foam-insulated and provide a little more warmth at the cost of weight than the Grange boots.
+These boots weigh in at 1197g or 2.64 lbs per boot.
+I bought these boots to replace the Grange and Field Welly’s once temperatures start to dip to the point where those boots aren’t warm enough to use.

-They also make great winter hunting boots because the air grips are excellent traction for the snow.
-These boots have many similar characteristics to the Grange boots such as durability, tight ankle fit, 18 inches tall, low profile, and you can still feel the environment underfoot with the air grips.
+They also make great winter hunting boots because the air grips offer good snow traction.
+These boots have many similar characteristics to the Grange boots such as durability, tight ankle fit, 18 inches tall, low profile, and you can still feel the environment underfoot with the air grips quite well.

-Baffin Titan Rubber Pac Boots For Winter and Cold Weather Hunting
+Baffin Titan Rubber Pac Boots Cold Weather Hunting

 These Baffin Titan rubber boots are comfort-rated to -148ºF (-100ºC).
-They are perfect for hardcore hunters who hunt stationary for long periods of time (like in a treestand) in the cold winter weather months.
+They’re one of the warmest insulated hunting boots out there.
+They are perfect for hardcore hunters who hunt stationary for long periods (like in a treestand) in the cold winter weather months.
 Also, they are waterproof, breathable, scent-free, and have removable liners for extra insulation and warmth.
 Since they’re waterproof you can be sure your feet stay dry, which is essential for hunting in cold weather.
+Make sure to size up when you buy these.
+I am a size 11 and I had to buy size 14 boots for them to fit somewhat well.

 The Best Neoprene Rubber Hunting Boots

-Neoprene just does not last as long as a full rubber boot if you walk in thick brushy country and prickly bushes.
+Neoprene just does not last as long as a full rubber boot if you walk in the thick brushy country and through thorn bushes.
 Neoprene rubber boots are great if you can avoid these areas.
 They are often lightweight and comfortable if you buy a well-made pair.
 Here are a few of the best neoprene rubber boots:

 Bogs Arcata Boots